rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 ### Message feedback response with timeouts

-Both feedback cards can also be configured to time out.
-While the card is based on the [PatternFly Card component](/components/card/), the timeout behavior and API are based on the [PatternFly Alert component](/components/alert/).
-The messages can be configured with different timeout durations via the `timeout` prop (default is 8000 ms).
+The feedback card and thank you message can be configured to time out and automatically close after a period of time.
+The default time out period is 8000 ms, but it can be customized via `timeout`.

-If a user is hovering over the card or focused on it, it will not dismiss right away.
-The default is 3000 ms. and it can be customized by setting the `timeoutAnimation` prop.
-You can also set an `onTimeout` callback and optional `onMouseEnter` and `onMouseLeave` callbacks.
+The card will not dismiss within the default time if a user is hovering over it or if it has keyboard focus.
+Instead, it will dismiss after they remove focus, via `timeoutAnimation`, which is 3000 ms by default.
+You can adjust this duration and set an `onTimeout` callback, as well as optional `onMouseEnter` and `onMouseLeave` callbacks.

-It is important to announce when new content appears onscreen for accessibility purposes.
-If you set `isLiveRegion` to true on `<Message>`, it will make appropriate announcements for you when the feedback card appears.
+For accessibility purposes, be sure to announce when new content appears onscreen.
+If you set `isLiveRegion` to `true` for a `<Message>`, it will make appropriate announcements for you when the feedback card appears.

 ```js file="./MessageWithFeedbackTimeout.tsx"